vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 // hello
 ```

 The above code prints the _hello_ string once.
-According to _referential transparency_, if the `Future` is replaced by its value, the result should be the same.
-Let's see:
+According to _referential transparency_, if the `future` variable is replaced by the value, result should be the same:

 ```scala
 import scala.concurrent.Future